John Edward Gray Hill: Death and the Mount Scopus estate

 Sir John Gray Hill died on 19 June 1914.
 He and his wife had been willing to sell the Mount Scopus estate since 1911, when he had become ill.

 The estate was sold to a group who acted as founders of the Hebrew University of Jerusalem.
 The house on the estate has been identified as the probable source of an allusion in The Old New Land (1902) by Theodor Herzl.
 Norman Bentwich, biographer of Judah Leon Magnes, recounts how Magnes and his wife saw the house and garden and considered it suitable as a site for a university.
 Bentwich visited the Gray-Hills at their house in 1914, hearing Sir John's concerns about town planning and slums in Jerusalem.

 There was, however, another site under consideration for the university, at Jabel Mukaber.
 It was only in 1913 that Menachem Sheinkin representing potential backers from Odessa reported to Menachem Ussishkin that the Mount Scopus site was preferable.
 Sheinkin was able to get in touch with Hill through Benjamin Ivri of Haifa, who knew the family.
 Vying between Zionist groups meant the Odessa money was not called upon.

 The purchase of land on Mount Scopus was piecemeal and used funds from Isaac Leib Goldberg, and was carried out by Arthur Ruppin on behalf of the World Zionist Organization.
-Details were agreed with the Hill family in 1914, before World War I intervened, but the sale took effect in 1918.
+Details were agreed with the Hill family in 1914, before World War I intervened, but the sale took effect in 1918, January 31 for the paid sum of £6,500.